LexieK7/ORION/README.md

 ORION is an **autonomous, interpretable, multi-agent, multimodal diagnostic system** designed to model disease diagnosis as a sequential process of collaborative clinical reasoning rather than a single static prediction task.
 The system coordinates specialized agents for clinical interpretation, diagnostic planning, immunohistochemistry recommendation, molecular testing recommendation, and final multimodal evidence integration.

-This repository contains the open-source workflow code for the text-based ORION agents.
+This repository contains the open-source workflow code for the ORION agents.

 ## Quick Links

 - 🧭 **Full interactive workflow:** `python chat.py`
 - 📊 **Batch Excel workflow:** `python batch_test.py`
-- 🧬 **Agents:** CTA, IPA, MWPA, IDA
+- 🧬 **Agents:** CTA, CPA, IPA, MWPA, IDA
-- 🔐 **Privacy-aware release:** no patient case-bank retrieval or licensed literature retrieval included

 ## Overview

 Clinical diagnosis requires progressive integration of heterogeneous evidence, including clinical presentation, imaging, H&E morphology, immunophenotype, molecular testing, and clinician feedback.
 ORION implements this process as a traceable multi-agent workflow in which each agent contributes a structured diagnostic reasoning step and writes its outputs to JSON files that can be inspected, reused, or corrected by clinicians.

-In our study, ORION was evaluated on multicenter retrospective and prospective real-world lymphoma cohorts.
+In our study, ORION was evaluated on multicenter retrospective and prospective real-world cohorts.
 By progressively integrating multimodal evidence and clinician-guided interaction, ORION improved diagnostic performance across sequential diagnostic stages and enabled transparent human-AI collaboration.

 **Keywords:** multi-agent, real-world diagnosis, human-AI collaboration, multimodal diagnosis, interpretable AI